 All too often we see conference and event lineups full of the same or similar people, we don’t want that anymore.
 We want diversity.

-Diversity refers to a wide range of visible and non-visible characteristics; it’s about valuing variety, welcoming a range of backgrounds and opinions and embracing the benefits that differences bring.
+Diversity refers to a wide range of visible and non-visible characteristics; it’s about valuing variety, welcoming a range of backgrounds, experiences and opinions and embracing the benefits that differences bring.
 We believe that a diverse set of people on stage and in audiences will improve events and will ultimately change the industries they represent for the better.

 We know that it takes more effort to increase diversity at events and we will show our commitment to making that happen by signing this charter.

 This charter is for event organisers, speakers, individuals, employers, sponsors and venues.
 By signing this charter, you are committing to highlighting where there is a lack of diversity at events and doing what you can to make things better.